belli29/furnitart/README.md

 The whole checkout page had to be made responsive to the decision of the guest to pay either by Paypal or Stripe.
 This was graphically achieved with scripts, whereas different view handles the logic.

+#### Known bugs

+- Areas

+In the top nave a small area of space around the word 'Areas ^' , when clicked,  opens the dropdown menu but does not change Chevron icon orientation.
+The issue was not adressed due to lack of time and low relevance

 ## Deployment